 Note that the code only computes messages from the leaves to the root of the junction tree, which is sufficient for taking decisions at the root.
 If one desires an optimal decision at a non-root, one would need to absorb probabilities into a clique which contains the decision required.
 These extra forward probability absorptions are required because information about any unobserved variables can be affected by decisions and observations in the past.
 This extra forward probability schedule is not given in the code and left as an exercise for the interested reader.

-jtreeID.m: Junction Tree for an Influence Diagram absorptionID.m: Absorption on an Influence Diagram triangulatePorder.m: Triangulation based on a partial ordering demoDecPhD.m: Demo for utility of Doing PhD and Startup s = Smoking x = Positive X-ray d = Dyspnea (Shortness of breath)
+jtreeID.m: Junction Tree for an Influence Diagram absorptionID.m: Absorption on an Influence Diagram triangulatePorder.m: Triangulation based on a partial ordering demoDecPhD.m: Demo for utility of Doing PhD and Startup demoDecPartyFriend.m: Demo for Party-Friend